eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 ### The Extension of May's Theorem

 One can verify that strategyproofness actually fits perfectly into majority rule on just two candidates.
 If you prefer one candidate over the other, then the only reasonable ballot is to vote for that candidate and not the other!
-And if you're indifferent, then abstaining is also weakly dominant.
+And if you're indifferent, then expressing that honestly by abstaining is undominated.
 So strategyproofness is satisfied by majority rule with two candidates.

 Further, notice that majority rule on two candidates is also equivalent to Approval voting.
 Voting for one candidate and not the other is exactly the same as approving of one candidate and not the other.
 Abstaining is the same as approving both candidates.
 Therefore, we can say that it's not exactly majority rule or Condorcet that May's theorem describes, but Approval voting!
 Which isn't a big surprise as [Approval is a two-tiered Condorcet method](../condorcet-approval/){:target="_blank"}.
 Thus,